RattlePenguin/blackjack-counter/README.md

 # Idea
-Advantage Blackjack is playing Blackjack while holding an advantage (usually 1-2%) over the dealer that allows for positive EV.
+Advantage Blackjack allows the player to hold an advantage (usually 1-2%) over the house that results in positive EV.

-This usually has a lot of prerequisites, such as high deck penetration (less decks in play), specific min/max bet amounts, and no auto shuffler.
+You will win and you will lose.
+There is no such thing as no losses.
+However, in theory with the right conditions and strategies, one can expect a profit over the house over a long period of time.

-This project aims to teach users how to play advantaged blackjack using the hi-lo counting method and perfect basic strategy.
-One can find many examples of blackjack counting on youtube.
+This project aims to teach users how to play advantaged blackjack using the hi-lo counting method and basic strategy with deviations.
+One can find many examples and POVs of blackjack counting on youtube.

+This usually has a lot of prerequisites, as well as factors that affect the effectiveness of advantageous strategies such as:
+- No Continuous Shuffle Machines (CSM).
+This makes it impossible to obtain an accurate representation of the deck.
+- Deck penetration.
+Deeper deck penetration allows the player to see more of the deck throughout the game, allowing for more periods of advantage.
+- Min / max bet amounts.
+This depends on you, but the goal is to minimise your bet when you do not have an advantage, and increase your bets as you gain advantage.

+This is not an exhaustive list, nor does it account for the fact that advantage blackjack requires a lot of focus.
+This may result in casinos backing you off if they decide that you are counting cards.

 # Blackjack Rules
 Better off watching a video for now, I'll fill out this section once the project is more complete.

+# Guide
-# Hi-lo Counting Method
+## Hi-lo Counting Method
 This method puts cards in three categories:
 - 2-6 are considered low (+1)
 - 7-9 are considered neutral (0)